kadena-io/pact/docs/en/pact-properties.rst

 .. code:: lisp

    (defun admins-only (action:string)
-     @doc   "Only admins or super-admins can call this function successfully."
+     @doc   "Only admins or super-admins can call this function successfully.
      @model
        [(property (or (authorized-by 'admins) (authorized-by 'super-admins)))
         (property (when (== "create" action) (authorized-by 'super-admins)))]